Tclack88/blog/_posts/2019-10-27-us-power-plants.md

     return ""
 ```

+I also used a virtual environment because I've been reading about this whole "works on my machine" phenomenon, so I experimented with isolating the environment.
+My repo contains the associated Pipfile.

 Biggest takeaway:

-	- Get better at JavaScript
+Get better at JavaScript

-I'm fairly sure I will look back on this code as I do at some of my first python code, with the thought "god what a novice" (I remember having some code that was like 10 lines long, when a simple while loop could have brought it down to maybe 3)
+I'm fairly sure I will look back on this code as I do at some of my first python code, with the thought "god what a novice" (I remember having some code that was like 20 lines long, I didn't know about the `range()` function, which would have brought it down to maybe 3)